-Whether your injury was suffered at an intersection or on the sidewalk, a pedestrian accident attorney in Boston qualified to handle personal injury cases may be able to help you successfully pursue monetary recovery from the responsible party.
-An experienced Boston pedestrian accident lawyer could explain your legal options and fight on your behalf for the compensation you are entitled to under state law.
-Call our law offices at (617) 925-6407 for a free case review.
+Whether your injury was suffered at an intersection or on the sidewalk, our experienced Boston pedestrian accident lawyer can explain your legal options and fight on your behalf.
+Call the Law Office of John J. Sheehan at (617) 396-7295 for a free case review.

 Is the Pedestrian or Driver Liable in a Boston Pedestrian Accident Case?